-- Plan to have the last of your coffee down by no later than 8:53
+- Plan to have the last of your coffee down by no later than 10-minutes before ride time

-- Each group will roll out separately the A’s first, followed by the Killer B’s, and then the C’s.
-Groups will roll out in numbers of no more than ten each.
+- Each group will roll out separately the A’s first, followed by the B’s, and then the C’s.
+Groups will roll out in numbers of no more than ten each

 On the Road

-- The GS-GFNY ride leaders love to be up front and set the pace.
+- The GS-GFNY ride leaders need to be upfront to set the pace.
 Don’t pass the ride leaders unless you are planning to leave the ride.
 The ride leaders will not chase you down, they will stay with the group.
 Listen to any instructions they may provide.